-The preferred alignment was developed through research, community engagement, and analysis during the MP2H process.
-The project team analyzed various land use scenarios to understand which changes would have have best potential to faciliate the development of an equitable mixed-use neighborhood, including affordable housing and jobs.
+The preferred alignment was developed through Further analysis of potential streetcar alignments research, community engagement, and analysis during revealed that a route on NW 23rd Avenue, connecting the MP2H process.
+The project team analyzed various from the existing streetcar line at NW Northrup Street, land use scenarios to understand which changes would would be most feasible and cost effective.
+It would have have best potential to faciliate the development strategically serve the area of greatest expected change of an equitable mixed-use neighborhood, including while directing the streetcar down NW 23rd Avenue, affordable housing and jobs. a street designated as both a Neighborhood Main Street and a Major Transit Priority Street in the City's Transportation System Plan.